oidcproxydotnet/OidcProxy.Net/docs/gocloudnative.org/content/Concepts/bff-security-pattern.md

 ### Implications
 Implementing the Back-end for Front-end has the following implications:

 * BFF and SPA must be hosted on the same domain.
-This means the BFF must serve the index.html page.
+This means the BFF must serve HTML pages.
 * BFF is no longer stateless.

 As a result, from a network perspective, this is what the application architecture will look like: